youmoddaman/Nullify/README.md

 HUGE credit to wang-fr for creating the Lesson Skipper and Min Farmer.
 This hack wouldn't be as great as it is without his help.

-Credits to notplu and [AtlasPW](https://github.com/AltasPW) for helping on making the Min Viewer.

 If you have any issues be sure to join the Discord above and make a support ticket.
 You can also join to get notified of when new updates come out.
 </p>